expo/expo/docs/pages/versions/v37.0.0/sdk/webbrowser.md

 - A crypto state will be created for verifying the redirect.
   - This means you need to run with `expo start:web --https`.
 - The state will be added to the window's `localstorage`.
 This ensures that auth cannot complete unless it's done from a page running with the same origin as it was started.
 Ex: if `openAuthSessionAsync` is invoked on `https://localhost:19006`, then `maybeCompleteAuthSession` must be invoked on a page hosted from the origin `https://localhost:19006`.
 Using a different website, or even a different host like `https://128.0.0.*:19006` for example will not work.
-- A timer will be started to check for every 1000 milliseconds (1 second) to check if the window has been closed by the user.
+- A timer will be started to check for every 1000 milliseconds (1 second) to detect if the window has been closed by the user.
 If this happens then a promise will resolve with `{ type: 'dismiss' }`.

-🚨 On mobile web, Chrome and Safari will block any call to [`window.open()`][d-windowopen] which is made inside an async call.
+🚨 On mobile web, Chrome and Safari will block any call to [`window.open()`][d-windowopen] which takes too long to fire after a user interaction.
 This method must be invoked immediately after a user interaction.
+If the event is blocked, an error with code [`ERR_WEB_BROWSER_BLOCKED`](#errwebbrowserblocked) will be thrown.

 [d-windowopen]: https://developer.mozilla.org/en-US/docs/Web/API/Window/open
 [d-appstate]: https://docs.expo.io/versions/latest/react-native/appstate/